mmniazi/advent-of-scala/README.md

 # advent-of-scala
-Advent of Code 2019 in Scala
+Solutions for [Advent of Code 2019](https://adventofcode.com/2019) in Scala